Anupamit/Javascript-Theory-Qustions/README.md

 Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.

-In other words, when a function, instead of taking all arguments at one time, takes the first one and return a new function that takes the second one and returns a new function which takes the third one, and so forth, until all arguments have been fulfilled.
+In other words, when a function, instead of taking all arguments at one time, takes the first one and returns a new function that takes the second one and returns a new function which takes the third one, and so forth, until all arguments have been fulfilled.

 ```js
 // Normal function with multiple arguments